 Crossroads AR

-Crossroads is a new project to bring this approach into a gallery setting, by combining Teresa's paintings and Bill's spatial music, using their Crossroads AR mobile app.
-Each Crossroads painting is paired with a small, spatial "behavioral ensemble" composed for it, and graphically represented with painting fragments of ribbons and spheres.
+Each Crossroads painting is paired with a "behavioral ensemble" composed for it, and graphically represented with ribbon fragments and balls from its painting.
 Listeners form ensemble combinations in the AR scene by viewing different paintings with the app's camera.
-The painting's associated music and graphic representations then enter to the scene, helping form the music in the interaction of ensemble groups, according to their musical behaviors.
+The painting's associated music and graphic representations then enter to the scene, forming a musical behavioral ecology of the ensemble groups.

 About the paintings